 After a ten-week spell in school, there was an eight-week placement, a week or two holiday, then two weeks in school and another placement.
 Training covered medical, surgical and all the specialities.
 There was only one specialist nurse in the hospital – for stoma care.
 Nowadays the placements are for longer periods and student nurses choose which area they want to work in.

 There were overseas nurses – particularly from Ireland and Mauritius – but not the level of recruitment there has been in recent years.

 And the uniforms were very different and choosing your belt buckle upon qualification was a big deal.

 Julia said: “Your buckle was very special.
 Only a qualified nurse could wear a belt buckle, which you bought yourself.”

-Now aged 54, Julia is eligible for retirement in November.
-Despite all the changes, she believes a hybrid of knowledge and experience has shaped a thorough and fulfilling training programme today.
+Despite all the changes, Julia, now aged 54, believes a hybrid of knowledge and experience has shaped a thorough and fulfilling training programme today.